go-gorm/gen/README.md

 ###### Preload with conditions

-GORM allows Preload associations with conditions, it works similar to Inline Conditions.
+GEN allows Preload associations with conditions, it works similar to Inline Conditions.

 ```go
 q := query.Use(db)